prmr/DesignBook/exercises/e-chapter3.md

 ## Exercise 9 :star:

-Modify your `Hand` class to support a poker game and sort hands in terms of their strengths as [poker hands](https://en.wikipedia.org/wiki/List_of_poker_hands).
+Modify your `Hand` class to support a poker game and compare hands in terms of their strengths as [poker hands](https://en.wikipedia.org/wiki/List_of_poker_hands).
 How should you deal with hands that do not have exactly five cards?

 ## Exercise 10